-- Scholar, and the Academic Supervisor throughout the duration of the Scholarship. - 8.6.4. ensure that the Research Project is embedded in the Employment Partner's organisation. - 8.6.5. be in a position to financially support the Employment Partners contribution to the Research Project for the full agreed Funding Term of the Scholarship. - 8.6.6. along with the HEI, accept full accountability for the management and monitoring the Research Project. - 8.6.7. obtain all necessary permissions prescribed by local and/or national authorities and will comply with all requirements of such permissions together with all statutory requirements which may be necessary, to include but without prejudice to the genrality of the foregoing: the protection of the environment, the prevention of pollution and ensuring wider societal health and safety protection.
+- 8.6.3. nominate an Employment Mentor to work with the Scholar and her/his Academic Supervisor.
+This Employment Mentor must be capable of mentoring the Scholar with regard to the Employment Partner's related aspects of the Research Project and contribute to the Scholar's professional development in the employment environment.
+Regular contact should be maintained between the Employment Mentor, the Scholar, and the Academic Supervisor throughout the duration of the Scholarship. - 8.6.4. ensure that the Research Project is embedded in the Employment Partner's organisation. - 8.6.5. be in a position to financially support the Employment Partners contribution to the Research Project for the full agreed Funding Term of the Scholarship. - 8.6.6. along with the HEI, accept full accountability for the management and monitoring the Research Project. - 8.6.7. obtain all necessary permissions prescribed by local and/or national authorities and will comply with all requirements of such permissions together with all statutory requirements which may be necessary, to include but without prejudice to the generality of the foregoing: the protection of the environment, the prevention of pollution and ensuring wider societal health and safety protection.